 They come with two front pockets, as well as a utility pocket on the right thigh, with seven belt loops in all sizes save the 30-inch-waist model, which has five.
 Both waist and in-seam sizes break out in even numbers, and they come in brown, beige, green, and blue.
 Also available in men and women models.

-For Your Upper Body: O’Neal Mayhem Crank Jersey
+Best Jersey: O’Neal Mayhem Crank Jersey

 If you’re already outfitted with chest protection, a neck brace, and gloves — and maybe elbow pads — adding a padded jersey is overkill.
 Instead, you want something that’s loose enough to slip over that bomber kit.
 Crank Jersey does all that — and makes one hell of a statement as well, thanks to the explosion of graphics that mix rock iconography (a vampire version of the Rolling Stones logo?
 Check.) winged flaming eyeballs, and ’50s-era pin-up girls…just for starters.